 The investigation, making the necessary design changes, and proving that they would work required nearly three years of effort.
 The major change was raising the launch altitude to 40,000 feet, to make the Hyper-X profile similar to that of a standard Pegasus booster.
 To maintain the Mach 7 separation speed, some three thousand pounds of solid rocket propellant was removed from the Pegasus.
 (Solid rockets like the Pegasus cannot be shut down in flight, but rather must burn all their fuel.)
 Other modifications to both Pegasus and X-43A systems were also made to correct potential problems the investigation discovered.

-The second X-43A was successfully flown on March 27, 2004.
+The second X-43A was flown successfully on March 27, 2004.
 After separation from the Pegasus, the X-43A's scramjet ignited.
 The engine was able to develop more thrust than the drag on the vehicle, and it accelerated.
 This was one of the research goals of the flight.
 The X-43A set a record speed of Mach 6.83 or about 4,900 mph.
 This was the first time a scramjet engine had ever operated in flight.
 After the engine burn was completed, the X-43A performed maneuvers for hypersonic aerodynamic data.
 It finally fell into the Pacific Ocean in the planned impact zone.

 The third X-43A flight was planned to reach Mach 10.
 This flight involved considerably more unknowns than the Mach 7 mission.
 While a complete Mach 7 scramjet engine burn could be simulated in a wind tunnel, the same was not true at Mach 10.
 At this higher speed, wind tunnels could only create the proper conditions for 1/1000 of a second during a single run.
 With a burn time of some ten seconds, the third X-43A flight would return orders of magnitude more data at this speed than some four decades of ground testing.